itemzen/gridstack-blazor/README.md

 Blazor wrapper for the [gridstack.js](https://gridstackjs.com/) library.

-Credits go to the [BlazorGridStack](https://github.com/decelis/BlazorGridStack) project, on which this wrapper took inspiration.
+Credits go to the [BlazorGridStack](https://github.com/decelis/BlazorGridStack) project, from which this wrapper took inspiration.

 ## Installation